NeoGeographyToolkit/StereoPipeline/docs/tools/dem2gcp.rst

 help produce sufficient GCP later on.
 (Their number can be reduced later for bundle adjustment with the option ``--max-pairwise-matches``.)

-Ensure that the match files are renamed according the *naming convention* for the original raw images (:numref:`ba_match_files`).
+Ensure that the dense match files are renamed according the *naming convention* for the original raw images (:numref:`ba_match_files`).
 Such matches can be produced after stereo already finished, by re-running ``stereo_tri`` only (:numref:`entrypoints`).